citizendoge/citizendoge/README.md

 [^1]: Risk Profile
-🟢 - Low to no risk, undergoing implimentation or currently implimented ⚠️ - Current or future compatability issue considered low to medium risk level ⛔️ - High Risk feature, implimentation greatly risk security, scalability and cohesiveness of the protocol 🚼 - New feature (alpha, beta) in protocol that is not field tested and may cause unknown bugs if implimented.
+🟢 - Low to no risk, undergoing implimentation or currently implimented.
+⚠️ - Current or future compatability issue considered low to medium risk level ⛔️ - High Risk feature, implimentation greatly risks security, scalability and unity of the protocol.
+Known conflicts and compatibility issues.
+🚼 - New feature (alpha, beta) in protocol that is not field tested and may cause unknown bugs if implimented.

 [^2]: https://github.com/dogecoin/dogecoin/projects